-2. With watercolor, you usually paint from light to dark, leaving the white of the paper as the lightest light.That means you really have to plan ahead – you need a very clear idea in advance where those light areas will be so you can either paint around them, tape, or mask (with masking fluid) over these areas to preserve them.
-It does not work very well to make up a picture as you go along or to change your mind in the midst of a painting (unless your intention is to create an abstract or a picture with little realism).
+2. With watercolor, you usually paint from LIGHT TO DARK, leaving the white of the paper as the lightest light.That means you really have to PLAN ahead – you need a very clear idea in advance where those light areas will be so you can either paint around them, tape, or mask (with masking fluid) over these areas to preserve them.
+It does not work very well to make up a picture as you go along or to change your mind in the midst of a painting (unless your intention is to create an abstract or a picture without realism).

-4. Always try to mix A LOT more of the desired color of paint than you think you need.
+4. Always try to MIX A LOT more of the desired color of paint than you think you need.
 I would encourage you to double or triple the amount that you think you need.
 Don’t be stingy!!
-There’s nothing good that happens when you need to stop in the middle of a wash to try to mix more paint of a similar concentration or color.
+There’s nothing good that happens when you need to stop in the middle of a wash to try to mix more paint to match a color.

 5. Always have “TEST” PAPER at hand to try out your mixed color and the technique you plan to use on your painting BEFORE you apply it to your painting.
 The color may look perfect on your palette but may look quite different when applied to watercolor paper.
 It’s better to check BEFORE a mistake happens.